 But okay, if you want something more diet-friendly, you can bake potato wedges instead.
 Sure, they won’t have that unique flavor that deep-frying provides, but they’re still yummy, especially if you load them with seasonings.

-I like adding onion powder, garlic powder, and Parmesan cheese on mine.
+I like adding onion powder, garlic powder, and turmeric to mine.

 Here’s another Southern staple that pairs well with catfish!
 I know it’s another fried dish, but what can I say, they’re delicious!
 And easy to make, if I may add.